pyoganathan99/Music-Visualizer-v2/README.md

 # Music Visualizer (v2)
 For visualizing sound intensity over time.
+Visualize Music/Audio Spectrum

 ## Usage:

-⚠️ Important: Provide your own audio by placing it in index.html inside `<audio>`
+- Change `src` property of `<source src="music.mp3">` in the [index.html](src/index.html) with the audio file you want to Visualize.

-Change the song bpm in index.js variable `songTempoBpm`
+- Change the song BPM by chaning the value of `songTempoBpm` Variable in [index.js](src/index.js)

-Simply open index.html
+- Simply open index.html

 ## Terminologies:

 ### Bar:

-Each one of these things is a bar.
-I really did not know what else to call it.
+Each one of these things is a bar which represents how high or low the Audio Spectrum is at that Particular point

 ![bar image](/doc/images/bar.png)